NguyenVuNhan/lpp/logic/README.md

     Node *cnfFilter(bool isNegation = false);

-This function will be overrided in each base class.
+This function will be override id in each base class.
 To protect memory on heep, cnfFilter will return new deep copied tree.

 For the distribution, I have used function